wcharczuk/go-incr/README.md

 To explain its purpose; there are situations where you want to dynamically swap out parts of a graph rooted at a given node.
 A concrete example might be in a user interface swapping out the displayed controls, which may be made up of individual computations.

-The effect of `Bind` is that "children" of a `Bind` node may have their heights change significantly depending on the changes made to the "bound" nodes, and this has implications for the recomputation heap as a result, specifically that it has to handle updating the reflected height of nodes that may already be in the heap, as well as "quiescing" nodes that are orphaned from the graph.
+The effect of `Bind` is that "children" of a `Bind` node may have their heights change significantly depending on the changes made to the "bound" nodes, and this has implications for the recomputation heap as a result, specifically that it has to handle updating the reflected height of nodes that may already be in the heap.

+`Bind` nodes may also return `Bind` nodes themselves, creating fun and interesting implications for now the bound right-hand-side needs to be propagated through multiple layers of binds, and reflect its true height through recomputations.
+To do this, we adopt the trick from the main ocaml library of creating two new pieces of state; a `bind-lhs-change` node that links the original bind input, and the right-hand-side (or output) incremental of the bind, making sure that the rhs respects the height of the transitive dependency of the bind's input.
+We also maintain a "scope", or a list of all the nodes that were created in respect to the rhs, and when the outer bind stabilizes, we also propagate changes to inner binds, regardless of where they are in the rhs graph.
+If this sounds complicated, it is!

 # Progress